-While at camp, children use a lot of energy participating in various activities.
+While at camp, children use a lot of energy to participate in various activities.
 Please make sure your child eats a healthy breakfast before she/he comes to camp each day.
 Parents are required to pack lunch for their campers as well.
+Please note that we will not refrigerate or microwave any lunches.
 If a camper forgets her/his lunch, we will be happy to provide one that day.
 If camp needs to provide lunch more than three times throughout the summer, parents will be billed \$15.00 for each meal.